Sidney Lumet’s classic courtroom drama 12 Angry Men takes bigotry to task – but does the film live up to its own standards?

 - Angry Dad breaks down and declares he votes not guilty.

-- The man in the apartment below couldn’t have made it to the door in time to see the defendant running away.
+- The man in the apartment below has a limp; he couldn’t have made it to the door in time to see the defendant running away.

 - They discuss how likely it is for the boy to shout about killing his father.
-Later Angry Dad uses a very similar phrase – “I’ll kill him” – illustrating that words can’t always be taken literally.
+Later Angry Dad uses a very similar phrase – “I’ll kill him!” – aimed at #8, proving that words can’t always be taken literally.

 - Juror #4 claims the boy is lying about being at the movies but can’t himself remember details about a movie he’s seen.
 This is the first time we see #4 sweat.